Fees: £8100 per year

 If you didn’t study GCSEs / A-Levels and have non-traditional entry qualifications or relevant work experience we will be happy to consider your application.
 You’ll be required to attend an interview as part of the admissions process.

-If you don’t meet the entry requirements for this course, please consider applying for our BSc (Hons) Health and Social Care with Foundation Year (UCAS code: L561).
+If you don’t meet the entry requirements for this course, please consider the BSc (Hons) Computing with Foundation Year (UCAS code: G511).

 - Duration: 3 years